FreeCAD/FPA/handbook/process/member.md

 Administrative team members should:
 * Have a low threshold to action --
-    * They should be willing to take action, make changes, edit files, send pull requests etc. without asking permission
+    * They should be willing to take action, make changes, edit files, send pull requests, etc. without asking for permission
     * They must be willing to take action on votes as approved by the GA
 * Have a good understanding of how the FPA operates
 * Have a good history of availability and response

 To add a GA member to the AT:
 * Contact them privately to see if they're interested
-* Conduct vote in the FPA Forum
+* Conduct a vote in the FPA Forum
 * When approved
     * Add to FPA public and private repos
     * Update the roster